mcfanda/qualtrics/README.md

 In the data produced one finds the time needed to respond to each sequence (usually not important) and two variable, named `span` and `spanr` that contains the resulting memory span of the participant.

+The test is implemented with a minimum of javascript code.
+It does not require any JS library and does not depend on the format of the survey it is included.

 ### Disclaimer of Liability: